 East Africa is witnessing a construction boom supported by Government aides and increased foreign investments.
-With digital construction tools and systems such as Building Information Modelling(BIM) being adopted at a robust speed in the global construction market, developers in the East African region are now wanting to explore into technological means to accelerate operational pace and thus enhance industry development.
+With digital construction tools and systems such as BIM being adopted at a robust speed in the global construction market, developers in the East African region are now wanting to explore into technological means to accelerate operational pace and thus enhance industry development.

 East Africa Digital Construction 2018, is all set to gather eminent industry names to brainstorm on the relevant topics such as digital transformation, BIM & ICT system, cloud and ERP solutions, smart automation, government initiatives and much more.

 According to the event chairman and key speaker – Vaughan Harris, Executive Director – BIM Institute, South Africa, “The biggest hindrance in Africa and globally in the construction industry is to many traditionalists and senior executives working in silos.
 By banishing silos, the industry can gain access to a centralized data pool.
 One source of the truth but to do this, it’s vital to connect traditional on-premise systems to modern applications.
 We need to combine traditional with technology, to make the connection between diverse cultures and applications.
 The use of business intelligence (BI) software is a good start in helping all take advantage of the data that becomes accessible from these now joined-up systems.”

 Growing demand for green and sustainable construction, limited source of skilled labour, inadequate integration of policy and capital commitment by government are major issues the region is facing.
 To address these issues a paradigm shift is required on the design build processes by using advanced systems and tools to enhance designs, bring down costs & avoid project delays